-Feature Projected changes 25 Hydrological regime Projections include earlier onset of spring peak and reduced late summer/fall flows, particularly in drier subzones.
+Feature Projected changes Hydrological regime Projections include earlier onset of spring peak and reduced late summer/fall flows, particularly in drier subzones.
 Flows may vary more across sub-regions depending on changes to late winter rains.
-Peak flows Spring peak discharge will change: within the region, in wet, cool northern subzones, peaks will likely increase; in drier, southern subzones, peaks may decline.
+Peak flows Spring peak discharge will change; within the region, in wet, cool northern subzones, peaks will likely increase; in drier, southern subzones, peaks may decline.
 Shift from snow-driven to hybrid rain/snow-driven regime could lead to more frequent and flashy high flows during fall.
-Increased flashiness could disturb the streambed and spawning habitat.
-Spring recession Decreased snowpack could reduce the magnitude and duration of the spring recession (a relatively stable period of moderate flow and temperature), affecting the sorting and deposition of sediment and profoundly impacting aquatic habitat.
-Summer flows Smaller spring snowpack and earlier spring freshet will lower summer low flows, lengthen the low-flow period, and decrease groundwater storage.
+These flows could disturb the streambed and spawning habitat.
+Spring recession • Decreased snowpack could reduce the magnitude and duration of the spring recession (a relatively stable period of moderate flow and temperature), affecting the sorting and deposition of sediment and profoundly impacting aquatic habitat.
+Low flows 20 Smaller spring snowpack and earlier spring freshet will lower summer low flows, lengthen the low-flow period, and decrease groundwater storage.
 Some perennial streams may become intermittent or ephemeral.
-Temperature will increase in some streams and lakes, posing risk to temperature sensitive fish; many low elevation streams in warm subzones could reach lethal temperatures for salmonids (some are already affected) without adaptation.
+Loss of glacial meltwater over the long term will reduce summer low flows.
+Temperature will increase in some streams and lakes, posing risk to temperature sensitive fish; many low elevation streams in warm subzones could reach lethal temperatures for salmonids.
 Variability Variability in peak flow will likely increase, leading to unstable stream morphology in some systems.
-Mid-winter melt events will likely increase at lower elevations.
+Mid-winter melt events will likely increase.